TrustMark, Checkatrade, mybuilder, Ratedpeople... Is it worth it?

-Checkatrade independently vets each of the trade businesses on the site to further boost the credibility of all listed companies, and they claim that many businesses have more than doubled their turnover thanks to site membership.
+Checkatrade independently vets each of the tradespeople on the site to further boost the credibility of all listed companies, and they claim that many companies have received a callback for a job thanks to their listing.

-Rated People takes a different approach to its competitors when it comes to listing businesses with the site acting as a lead generation tool as well as a review platform.
-Customers list their jobs online and, once approved, trade businesses can quote on the job at hand by submitting a formal proposal.
+Rated People takes a different approach to its competitors when it comes to listing names with the site acting as a lead generation tool as well as a review platform.
+Customers list their jobs online and, once approved, trade businesses are free to search and then quote on the job at hand by submitting a formal proposal.

 It boasts some pretty impressive figures too – more than one million jobs are posted each year by homeowners which are taken on by their recommended list of over 50,000 tradespeople.